Boston Neck: Early history

+American Revolution

 On the night of April 18, 1775, Patriot leader Doctor Joseph Warren sent Paul Revere and William Dawes on horseback with identical written messages to warn John Hancock and Samuel Adams of the British expedition to capture them and to seize the powder in Concord.
 Dawes, a 30-year-old Boston tanner, was well known to the British sentries at the town gate on Boston Neck and was able to pass through the checkpoint that evening despite a lockdown.
 Dawes traveled a southern route by land while Revere took the northern route.
-Dr. Warren sent both men, to be certain one of them would be able to evade the British patrols.
+Dr. Warren sent both men, reckoning that at least one of them would surely be able to evade the British patrols.
 Dawes left about 10 P.M. and rode 17 mi in three hours.
-He met with Revere shortly before 1 A.M. at the Hancock-Clarke House in Lexington, in the early morning of April 19, 1775, hours before the Battles of Lexington and Concord initiated the American Revolution.
+He met with Revere shortly before 1 A.M. at the Hancock–Clarke House in Lexington, in the early morning of April 19, 1775, hours before the Battles of Lexington and Concord initiated the American Revolution.

 On July 8, 1775, during the Siege of Boston, the Neck was the site of a small engagement between a handful of British regulars and two hundred Colonial volunteers.
 The Colonials approached to within a few hundred yards of the guardhouse through the marshes on either side of the neck with two artillery pieces, while a small detachment of six men circled behind the guardhouse.
 On a signal from the forward detachment, the two cannons fired into the house.
 When the guards ran out, the Colonials fired on them from their positions in the marshes, wounding some and forcing them to retreat toward Boston.
 The detachment then burned the guardhouse and another structure and captured two muskets and a few other weapons.
 It is not known whether any of the British soldiers were killed, but no Colonials were killed or wounded.